CAD/CNC Degree Program

 CAD (Computer Aided Design) and CNC (Computer Numeric Controlled) programming/machining are separate skilled areas of applied technology.
 Join the two and you have a new hybrid program that aims to foster the development flexible, multiple skilled manufacturing workers.

-There are three ways to enter this exciting academic program/career field.
+There are many ways to enter this exciting academic program/career field.

-1. CAD/CNC Accelerated Academy - An 8 week course starting October 14, 2013 that expedites entry level CAD/CNC/CMM skills and prepares students for the associate degree program.
+1. CAD/CNC Accelerated Academy - An 8 week course that expedites entry level CAD/CNC skills to prepare students for next classes in the cerificate or degree program.

-2. CAD/CNC Certificate program - A one year program for CAD/CNC/CMM skills and careers.
+3. CAD/CNC Certificate program - A one year program for CAD/CNC skills and careers.

-3. CAD/CNC Associate Degree - A two year program for CAD/CNC/CMM advanced skills and careers.
+4. CAD/CNC Associate Degree - A two year program for CAD/CNC advanced skills and careers.

 Click for a full CAD/CNC program brochure.